 As your family’s Northern Kentucky adoption attorneys, we can assist you with all of your family law needs, including the adoption of a much wanted child.

-The lawyers of Hoffman Walker & Smith have experience with many forms of adoption.
+The lawyers of Hoffman Walker & Knauf have experience with many forms of adoption.
 Whether you are a stepparent seeking adoption of a stepchild, a couple looking to adopt a child or birth parents seeking a good home for your baby, our attorneys can help you through the entire process.
 We handle the following types of adoptions:

 - Foster parent adoptions

 Can I Pursue An Adoption When The Birth Parents Do Not Consent?

 It is possible in some instances to adopt a child without the consent of the birth parent(s).
 Specific statutory requirements allow for the termination of parental rights under certain circumstances.
 This is typically the process used in a stepparent adoption when a biological parent has abandoned the child or failed to support the child.
 The stepparent and their spouse should carefully consider the mental and emotional impact on the child before pursuing termination.
 In some instances, it truly is in the child’s best interest to terminate the rights of the natural parent(s) and allow the adoption.
 To better understand whether your adoption case could be successful, call Hoffman Walker & Knauf for a consultation.

 Do We Accept State Subsidies For Foster Parent Adoptions?